zrlmib/openssl/README.md

 Building and running on Windows
 -------------------------------

 Windows binaries can be generated using the Visual Studio solution in the VisualStudio folder.
 Builds have been tested on Windows 10.

+CMake (https://cmake.org/download/) is required and must be installed before building the Visual Studio solution.

+The supported schemes are defined in the projects' winconfig.h file.

 McBits is disabled by default in the Visual Studio build; follow these steps to enable it: